 1. Less Power

 Hybrid cars have twin-powered engines.
-The gasoline engine, which is the primary source of power, is much smaller as compared to what you get in single-engine powered cars, while the electric motor is of low power.
-The combined power of both is often less than that of a gas-powered engine.
-It is therefore suited for city driving and not for speed and acceleration.
+The gasoline engine, which is the primary power source, is much smaller than what you get in single-engine powered cars, while the electric motor isn’t as powerful either.

 The biggest drawback of having a hybrid car is that it can burn a hole in your pocket.
 Hybrid cars are comparatively more expensive than regular petrol cars and can cost $5000 to $10000 more than a standard version.
 However, that extra amount can be offset with lower running costs and tax exemptions.